FOREX-Dollar edges up from 1-month low vs yen, focus on Fed speakers

 Shinichiro Kadota, chief FX strategist at Barclays in Tokyo, said the dollar looks likely to be supported above 100 yen for now, but added he did not see rapid gains.

 "Even after some strong U.S. economic data, the dollar couldn't gain much yesterday, which seems to suggest the dollar has limited upside for now," Kadota said.
-(Additional reporting by Masayuki Kitano; Editing by Andrew Heavens and Hugh Lawson)
+(Additional reporting by Masayuki Kitano; Editing by Andrew Heavens)

+Jan 30 Citigroup Inc said on Monday that it would speed up the transformation of its U.S. mortgage business by effectively exiting servicing operations by the end of 2018.